Johnston, Bennet join Students Demand Action on capitol steps to protest gun violence

-Denver leaders joined a group of students, parents and teachers on the steps of the capitol and then on a march protesting gun violence Saturday, following Friday's signing of four new gun bills and the shoot-down of an assault weapons ban April 20.
+A U.S. senator and a mayoral candidate joined a group of students, parents and teachers on the steps of the State Capitol and then on a march protesting gun violence Saturday, following Friday's signing of four new gun bills and the death of an assault weapons ban April 20.

-The rally and march, organized by Students Demand Action (SDA), met on the east steps of the capitol Saturday morning and took to the streets, a marching sea of red shirts with signs demanding action against gun violence.

 "I was here two months ago for a walkout and two weeks later following yet another one of these types of incidents, I've testified and spoken to legislators and constantly get apologies," Nora, a freshman at East High School and member of SDA said.
 "I'm speaking today because I'm sick and tired of condolences."